nickvo94/Angular-Ori-App/README.md

 - On your command line, navigate to root folder and install:
        `npm install --save`
 ### 3. Deploy the application
-- Deploy the app on web-browsers
+- Deploy the app on web-browsers:

   `ionic serve`
 - Deploy the app on smart phones
 - Make sure you have your physical device attached or a suitable emulator installed.
        `ionic cordova run android` or `ionic cordova run ios`